 (b) The action will be in accordance with and subject to Chapter 5160-70 of the Administrative Code; and

 (c) The action will be effective at the end of the last day of a calendar month.

 (4) If ODM determines that the amendment of a provider agreement is warranted, the proposed action is subject to reconsideration pursuant to Chapter 5160-70 of the Administrative Code.

-(5) Notwithstanding the preceding paragraphs of this rule, ODM may terminate an MCO's provider agreement effective on the last day of the calendar month in which any of the following occur:
+(5) Notwithstanding the preceding paragraphs of this rule, ODM may terminate the MCO's provider agreement effective on the last day of the calendar month in which any of the following occur:

 (a) The determination by ODM that the loss or reduction of federal or state funding has reduced funding to a level which is insufficient to maintain the activities or services agreed to in the provider agreement;

-(6) MCOs whose provider agreements are amended, terminated, denied or nonrenewed are required to fulfill all duties and obligations under Chapter 5160-26 or 5160-58 or both of the Administrative Code and the provider agreement.
+(6) If the MCO's provider agreement is amended, terminated, denied, or nonrenewed for any reason including procurement, the MCO is required to fulfill all duties and obligations under agency 5160 of the Administrative Code, as applicable, and the MCO provider agreement.